-Start the project directory where you saved your Actions project.
-You'll be asked to select which Firebase CLI features you want to setup for your Actions project.
+Navigate to your Action project directory and initialize Firebase.
+You'll be asked to select which Firebase CLI features you want to set up for your Actions project.
 Choose

 Functionsand other features you might want to use, like Firestore, then press Enter to confirm and continue:

 Associate the Firebase tool with your Actions project by selecting it using the arrow keys to navigate the projects list:

 After choosing the project, the Firebase tool starts the Functions setup asking you what language you want to use.
 Select using the arrow keys and press Enter to continue.